Lots of homeschool organizations hire independent contractors (IC), usually as teachers in a class for homeschool students.

 11. Indefinite time.
 If you are hired for an indefinite period of time, as opposed to working on a specific project or series of projects, then you may be an employee.

 Need more help composing an independent contractor agreement?
-I’m updating my book, Paying Workers in a Homeschool Organization this summer.
-It will have sample IC agreements.
-If you can’t wait until it’s ready, the current ebook as a very usable agreement to get your started.
+My book, Paying Workers in a Homeschool Organization will help.
+It has sample IC agreements.

 Carol Topp, CPA